jiaohehu/NPreview/DOC-diagram.md

     ```

   + `stroke` - stroke a given path.
+  + `fill`  - fill a path
-  + `stroke.fill`  - fill a path
+  + `filldraw`  - fill a path with fillcolor and then stroke the path with the linecolor
-  + `stroke.dblarrow` - stroke a given path and place an arrow head at the beginning and end
+  + `drawdblarrow` - stroke a given path and place an arrow head at the beginning and end
-  + `stroke.arrow` - stroke a given path and place an arrow at the end
+  + `drawarrow` - stroke a given path and place an arrow at the end

-    The `stroken` instruction  without option draws the outline of a path.
+    The `stroke` instruction  without option draws the outline of a path.
     The (linecolor) and (linewidth) settings will be pulled to see if a line width
     or line color has be specified.
 Otherwise it uses the system default
     of MetaPost.

-    The `stroke.fill` instruction fills the area of a path.
+    The `fill` instruction fills the area of a path.
     The (fillcolor) setting will be pulled to see if a fill color has
     been specified.
 Otherwise it uses the system default of MetaPost.

-    The 'stroke.dblarrow' and 'stroke.arrow' instructions will place arrow head
+    The 'drawdblarrow' and 'drawarrow' instructions will place arrow head
     at either end of the line segments or just at the end.

   + `circle       ` - draw/fill the half circle area at the top